Image: A group meeting as part of Venice Family Clinic’s substance use treatment program.

 “At the time, this approach was ahead of the curve, especially in Southern California where there weren’t many clinics doing this sort of thing,” Lamp said.

-What emerged from this work was the Clinic’s Substance Use, Motivation and Medication Integrated Treatment (SUMMIT) program, which takes a unique approach rooted in trauma-informed care and harm reduction.
+What emerged from this work was the Clinic’s SUMMIT program, which takes a unique approach rooted in trauma-informed care and harm reduction.
 Our providers offer medication assisted treatment (MAT) for people who want to reduce their use of opioids and alcohol, as well as substance-use-specific counseling, therapy, case management and support groups.
 Patients are free to choose to participate in either or both programs.

 “Patients who do both programs do better, but some choose to do one and not the other.
 It’s a flexible model that meets patients where they’re at,” Lamp said.
 “And using neutral language like SUMMIT makes it more accessible, too.”